Principal Investigator

 Jerome did his honours thesis and graduated with a major in Tropical Environmental Biology from Monash University Malaysia.
 His project focused on visualising firefly species richness in Malaysia using specimens from natural history collections.
 He enjoys being in nature and is an animal lover.
 He is currently an Associate in Climate Change and Sustainability Services at EY Malaysia.

-Connect with Jerome at LinkedIn: Tse Quan Chan
+Connect with Jerome on LinkedIn: Tse Quan Chan